 Before the Board approves the Trust's financial statements for a financial period, it receives from its Managing Director and Finance Manager a declaration that in their opinion, the financial records of the Trust have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Trust and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
-The declaration was provided for both the half year results to 31 December and the year end results to 30 June and met the requirements of section 295A of the Corporations Act and Recommendation 4.2 of the ASX Principles.
+The declaration is supported by detailed questionnaires completed by management and was provided for both the half year results to 31 December and the year end results to 30 June and met the requirements of section 295A of the Corporations Act and Recommendation 4.2 of the ASX Principles.